-The Company has not transferred any amount to the Reserves during the year.
+The Company has transferred ₹1,207.90 Lakhs to the Special Reserves during the year.

 RUPEE BONDS

 Pursuant to various circulars issued by the Securities and Exchange Board of India (SEBI) and the Reserve Bank of India (RBI) from time to time, the Company continues to issue secured Rupee Bonds on private placement basis and list all Rupee Bonds issued, on BSE Limited under Information Memorandums issued by the Company from time to time.
 The Company has appointed IDBI Trusteeship Services Limited as Debenture Trustee to the issues.
 The contact details of the Debenture Trustee are: